-For example, on June 23, 2016, the United Kingdom (U.K.) held a referendum in which voters approved an exit from the European Union, commonly referred to as "Brexit".
-As a result of the referendum, it is expected that the British government will begin negotiating the terms of the U.K.'s future relationship with the European

-Union.
-Although it is unknown what those terms will be, the announcement of Brexit caused, and may continue to create, volatility in global stock markets and regional and global economic uncertainty, which may cause our customers to closely monitor their costs and reduce their spending budget on our products and services.
+For example, on June 23, 2016, the United Kingdom ("U.K.") held a referendum in which voters approved an exit from the E.U., commonly referred to as "Brexit."
+As a result of the referendum, on March 29, 2017, the U.K. triggered Article 50 of the Lisbon Treaty formally starting negotiations regarding its exit from the E.U.
+The U.K. has two years to complete these negotiations, and the future relationship between the U.K. and the E.U. remains unknown.
+Brexit has caused, and may continue to create, volatility in global stock markets and regional and global economic uncertainty, which may cause our customers to closely monitor their costs and reduce their spending budget on our products and services.